 This Committee reports to the Director-General of Health.
 The membership includes representatives from government, industry, academic and consumer groups.
 The Committee meets every 6 months and considers papers on key research topics, and research reviews published by national and international health bodies.
 A copy of the terms of reference are found below.
 At the end of this section there are links to recent reviews considered by the Committee.

-The Committee has prepared a report to Ministers to provide them with background information and a current summary of research findings: Interagency Committee on the Health Effects of Non-Ionising Fields: Report to Ministers (published in May 2015).
+The Committee prepares occasional reports to Ministers to provide them with background information and a current summary of research findings.
+The most recent was published in November 2018.

 At its most recent meeting the Committee concluded that there was no new research that would lead it to propose any changes to current Ministry recommendations.